SIMEON WARD PREACHER AND GUNSMITH

 You can find this book in the Hampshire County Library

-THANKS TO THE OWNERS OF THESE RIFLES THAT ALLOWED US TO PHOTOGRAPH AND POST THEM.
+THANKS TO THE OWNERS OF THESE RIFLES FOR ALLOWING US TO PHOTOGRAPH AND POST THEM.

 PLEASE DO NOT COPY PICTURES.